 What is an Au Pair?

 An Au Pair is a childcare worker living with a host family in a foreign country.
-Au Pair programs are a hugely popular way to travel for international students, as the Au Pair arrangement is mutually beneficial.
+Au Pair jobs abroad programs are a hugely popular way to travel for international students, as the Au Pair arrangement is mutually beneficial.
 Au Pairs receive major benefits, as they earn pocket money, as well as having food and accommodation provided, in exchange for childcare and moderate household chores.
+Securing an au pair job abroad has never been easier, with an agency being able to help you through the entire process, so you can focus on offering the best support possible.

 A low-risk, high-reward way to travel.

 An Au Pair program is as personal as travel experiences come.
-It's an incredible opportunity to develop close relationships in a cultural exchange setting.
+It's an incredible opportunity to develop close relationships in a cultural exchange setting overseas.

-Au Pairs have a chance to explore new places, gain exposure to new cultures, improve language skills, and obtain valuable skills and experience.
+Au Pairs have a chance to explore new places overseas, gain exposure to new cultures, improve language skills, and obtain valuable skills and experience.

 Why Au Pairs are In Demand